$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation

 \subsection{Likelihood}

-The second component of the generative model is the \textit{likelihood} $p_\nu(\vx_n | \vu_n)$.
-This density acts as a \textit{data likelihood} for embedding $\{\vx_n\}_{n = 1}^N$ (pseudo-data).
-We note that this \textit{middle layer} in the model is usually necessary, as the high-dimensional observations $\{\vy_n\}_{n = 1}^N$ might be generated only some \textit{observed} dimensions of $\{\vu_n\}_{n = 0}^N$, therefore, this explicit likelihood is introduced to obtain a well-defined formulation for embedding $\{\vx_n\}_{n = 1}^N$ and to separate the encoding process from the filtering problem \citep{fraccaro2017disentangled}.
+The second component of the generative model is the \textit{likelihood} $p(\vx_n | \vu_n)$, for pseudo-data $\{\vx_n\}_{n = 1}^N$.
+The introduction of the likelihood in the model is usually necessary, as high-dimensional observations $\{\vy_n\}_{n = 1}^N$ may only be generated by some observed dimensions of $\{\vu_n\}_{n = 0}^N$.
+For example, perhaps it is known \textit{a priori} that only a single component of a latent coupled differential equation generates the observations (see also Section~\ref{subsec:lorenz-experiments}).
+This explicit likelihood is introduced to separate the encoding process from the state-space inference; in practice we sample the pseudo-data from the variational encoding distribution $\vx_{1:N} \sim q_{\phi}(\cdot | \vy_{1:N})$, then condition on it with standard nonlinear filtering algorithms~\citep{fraccaro2017disentangled}.